murdockpeter/divisionhq/README.txt

 Debugging
 ----------------
-If your mod doesn’t work or crashes, check the Player.log file.
+If your mod doesn't work or crashes, check the Player.log file.
 It records all errors and helpful debug messages.

 Player.log locations:
 - Windows: %USERPROFILE%\AppData\LocalLow\War Frogs Studio\Hex of Steel\Player.log